The64thGamer/cheeseepedia/content/t5ibu1jopqhka3u2/content.md

-What's belived to be the Mijjin Prototype's mech at Randyland
+What's believed to be one of the human Mijjin's mech from The Mijjins at Randyland